UNICORE-EU/unicore-docs/source/admin-docs/tsi/api.rst

 Output
 ++++++

- * Normal: The script has been executed.
+ * *Normal*: The script has been executed.
 Concatenated stderr and stdout from the execution of the script is sent to the UNICORE/X server following the ``ok()`` call.

- * Error: ``failed()`` called with the reason for failure.
+ * *Error*: ``failed()`` called with the reason for failure.

 Job control
 ^^^^^^^^^^^

 * ``#TSI_ABORTJOB`` The ``BSS.abort_job()`` function sends a command to the BSS to abort the named BSS job.
 Any stdout and stderr produced by the job before the abort takes effect must be saved.

 * ``#TSI_CANCELJOB`` The ``BSS.cancel_job()`` function sends a command to
   the BSS to cancel the named BSS job.
 Cancelling means both finishing execution on the BSS (as for abort) and removing any stdout and stderr.

 * ``#TSI_HOLDJOB`` The ``BSS.hold_job()`` function sends a command to the BSS to hold execution of the named BSS job.
 Holding means suspending execution of a job that has started or not starting execution of a queued job.
 Note that suspending execution can result in the resources allocated to the job being held by the job even though it is not executing and so some sites may not allow this.
 This is dealt with by the relaxed post condition below.
 Some sites can hold a job's execution and release the resources held by the job (leaving the job on the BSS so that it can resume execution).
 This is called freezing.
-The UNICORE/X server can send a request for a freeze (``#TSI_FREEZE``) which the TSI may execute, if there is no freeze command initialised the TSI may execute a hold in its place An acceptable implementation is for hold_job to return without executing a command.
+The UNICORE/X server can send a request for a freeze (``#TSI_FREEZE``) which the TSI may execute, if there is no freeze command initialised the TSI may execute a hold in its place An acceptable implementation is for ``hold_job`` to return without executing a command.

 * ``#TSI_RESUMEJOB`` The ``BSS.resume_job()`` function sends a command to
   the BSS to resume execution of the named BSS job.
 Not that suspending execution can result in the resources allocated to the job being held by the job even though it is not executing and so some sites may not allow this.
-An acceptable implementation is for resume_job to return without executing a command (if hold_job did the same).
+An acceptable implementation is for ``resume_job`` to return without executing a command (if ``hold_job`` did the same).

 Input
 +++++

-All job control functions require the BSS job ID as parameter in the form ``#TSI_BSSID <identifier>``
+All job control functions require the BSS job ID as parameter in the form ``#TSI_BSSID <identifier>``.

 Output
 ++++++

- * Normal: the job control function was invoked.
+ * *Normal*: the job control function was invoked.
 No extra output.
- * Error: ``failed()`` called with the reason for failure.
+ * *Error*: ``failed()`` called with the reason for failure.

 Detailed job info (#TSI_GETJOBDETAILS)